Where can I obtain specific information about the criteria for Addictions Certification?

 Studies Certificate Program help me to obtain certification?

-will prepare the student to meet the requirements in all 12 of the core function
+prepare the student to meet the requirements in all ICB required educational and

-areas required by IAODAPCA.
-Successful completion of the Addictions Studies
+training areas required by IAODAPCA.
+Successful completion of the Addictions

-requirements as well as the supervisory requirements through our internship
+requirements as well as the supervisory requirements through our practicum

 program, needed for state certification.
-An Associates degree or higher in the
+An Associate degree or higher in the

-Human Services field will also waive part or all of the work experience needed
+Human Services field will also meet the work experience requirement needed

 for state certification.